g2nb/docs/docs/jupyter-users.md

 # Jupyter Users
 ---

-## 1. GenePattern Notebook Extension
+## 1. g2nb Extension
-GenePattern Notebook is an extension for Jupyter.
-It provides a variety of tools for interacting with the powerful GenePattern platform from within a Jupyter Notebook environment.
+g2nb is an extension for Jupyter.
+It provides a variety of tools for interacting with powerful analysis platforms from within a Jupyter Notebook environment.
 These tools include:

 -   Visual widgets for running bioinformatic analyses and submitting